Rear wheel cylinders refurbishment on Austin Mini

 Summary

-The selling price of a new wheel cylinder is not much higher than the price of the seal kit for renovation.
-Carefully analyze the cylinders before placing your order.
+The selling price of a new wheel cylinder is not much higher than the price of the seals kit for refurbishment.
+Analyze the cylinders carefully before placing your order.
 If in doubt (oxidation, scratches, defect) order new wheel cylinders.

 • 87% of voters systematically replace wheel cylinders with new ones.